keploy/gsoc/README.md

 | Final date for mentors to submit evaluations for GSoC contributor projects with extended deadlines | November 9, 2026|

 #### Statistics
-- Since year 2005, 20,000+ students and 19,000+ mentors from over 118 countries has came together to participate in GSoC
+- Since 2005, 22,000+ contributors and 20,000+ mentors from over 120 countries have come together to participate in GSoC.
-- Approximately 38+ million lines of code have been produced
+- Approximately 45+ million lines of code have been produced across thousands of open-source organizations.

 ---